Continued AI Scaling Requires Repeated Efficiency Doublings: Classical Scaling Law and What It Omits

 That is why the classical law is best understood as a ratio law.
 It does not claim that a particular absolute compute budget guarantees a universal level of capability.
 Rather, it specifies how loss changes \emph{relative} to changes in compute.
 This is what gives the law its immediate predictive value, and it is also part of what makes scaling laws portable across changing training stacks: they preserve a higher-level relation while abstracting away from many of the mechanisms that realize compute in practice.

 Recent extensions that incorporate inference demand, numerical precision, or Mixture-of-Experts structure \cite{sardana2024beyond,kumar2024precision,ludziejewski2024fgmoe,ludziejewski2025jointmoe} do not overturn this basic picture.
 They show that one can refine the law by exposing variables that the baseline formulation leaves implicit.
 For the present paper, however, the important point is simpler: the empirical compute--loss relation continues to survive across changing realization choices.
 That is evidence for the robustness of the abstraction, not a reason to replace the present paper's central question with a survey of every variant.
+Put differently, pre-training is the clearest anchor case, but the paper's interpretive logic is meant as a broader hypothesis about regimes in which similarly stable power-law-like relations appear, even if their exact mathematical form remains unsettled.

 Accordingly, the contribution here is not a new fitted law for a particular architecture or regime.
 It is interpretive and unifying.
 The paper proposes a stable reading of the compute variable in classical scaling laws, separates that variable from the efficiency with which it is realized, and then uses that separation to introduce a simple dynamic extension indexed by efficiency doublings over time.